OpenAPC/openapc-de/data/snsf/README.md

 | `payment_date` | (Period 2021+) Exact date of the payment.|
 | `origin` | (Period 2021+) Whether this APC was payed by the SNSF directly over `SNSF-OA-Grants` or whether it was payed indirectly over `Chronoshub`.|

+## Check for missing APCs

+Starting from March 2024, yearly delivery includes a check for APCs that were not included in past deliveries.
+For instance, this might happen when publication charges are paid for an accepted paper for which there was no registered DOI yet at the time of preparing the delivery.
+These data are named using the following convention: `snsf_openapc_undelivered_update_*.csv`.

 ## Contact